Bezmiâlem Sultan: Patroness of architecture

 Like other influential Ottoman women, Bezmiâlem was a patron of arts and architecture.
 In 1845, she commissioned a wooden bridge at the Golden Horn, known as the Cisr-i Cedid (New Bridge), and Valide Bridge.
 The same year, she commissioned the "Gurebâ-yi Müslimîn" hospital, fountain, and a mosque in Yenibahçe.
 She also built another "Gurebâ-yi Müslimîn" hospital in Mecca.

 Bezmiâlem commissioned Çeşmes (fountains) throughout Istanbul.
-The first was built in Beşiktaş-Maçka in 1839, just after Abdulmejid ascended the throne.
+The first was built in Beşiktaş-Maçka in 1839, just after Abdulmecid ascended the throne.
 The second was built in 1841 in the Uzunyusuf neighborhood of Silivrikapı.
 The third known as the "Ülçer Fountain" was built in the Ülçer neighborhood of Sultanahmet in 1843.
 The same year she built another fountain in Topkapı.
 In 1846, another fountain was built in the Cihannüma neighbourhood of Beşiktaş.
 In 1852–3, another fountain was built in Tarabya.
 Two another were built in Alibeyköyü, and near the Galata Tower known as the "Bereketzade Fountain".

 She also repaired the fountain of Abdullah Agha in Silivrikapı in 1841, another fountain in Kasımpaşa also in 1841, and Mehmed the Conqueror's fountain in Topkapı in 1851.
 She also commissioned three Sebils.
 Two in Medina; one on the road to the grave of Hamza ibn Abdul-Muttalib, and another in 1851 near to the above-mentioned one, outside the Damascus Gate, in the vicinity of the so-called Sebil Bahçesi.
 A third was built in the courtyard of the shrine of Husayn ibn Ali in Karbala.

-In 1850, Bezmiâlem founded the Dârülmaârif (Valide School), near the mausoleum of her husband, Sultan Mahmud.
+In 1850, Bezmiâlem founded the Dârülmaârif (Valide School), near the mausoleum of her consort, Sultan Mahmud.
 It was an institution that prepared civil servants for both government offices, and the demand for Dârülfünun.
 She also established a lithography printer in this school and donated 546 volumes of valuable writing books to its library by French authors, including Hugo, Lamartine, Baudelaire and Flaubert.
 Since 1933, the Istanbul Girls High School continues its education in this school.
 A primary school was also opened near it.
 She also founded another school in Beykoz, and another primary school in 1841 in the Akşı neighborhood of Edirnekapı Molla.

 Bezmiâlem also founded the Dolmabahçe Mosque near the Dolmabahçe Palace.
 Garabed Balyan, and his son Nigoğayos Balyan designed the mosque.
 The mosque consists of a small though lofty dome prayer hall that is preceded by an extensive, truly palatial looking pavilion.
 The architecture is Neoclassical through and through, with the two minarets designed as Corinthian columns up to their balconies.
 The construction of the mosque began before her death was completed after her death.